 The plan is to have multiple lots in the Atlantic Boulevard corridor where people can park and connect to the park-and-ride system.
 This would provide a parking alternative for employees working on the barrier island.

 According to the grant application the City submitted to FDOT, it is anticipated that once the Pompano Beach Fishing Village is completed on the barrier island, it will produce over 500 employees.

 Pompano Beach Mayor Rex Hardin said “there is always angst in the community about traffic on our streets.”

 As development takes place in Pompano Beach, “we are not blind to the fact that we’ve got growing pains,” said Hardin, and the new shuttle service/park-and-ride system is an attempt to accommodate some of those growing pains and alleviate traffic issues.

 City Manager Greg Harrison indicated the City will seek additional grants to help fund the new Pompano Beach shuttle transit service.
-Other funding is expected to come from advertising on the golf carts, and possibly parking fees from the park-and-ride lots.
+Other funding is expected to come from advertising on the golf carts.